spencermountain/vttpeg/README.md

 ---

-convert a subtitle into VTT format with `ffmpeg`:
+any subtitle format can be converted into VTT format with [ffmpeg](https://www.ffmpeg.org/):
 ```bash
 ffmpeg -i "mySubtitle.srt" "output.vtt"
 ```